Fantasia poster

 The inciting incident occurs at 16 minutes when The Nutcracker Suite begins, shifting from pure abstraction to nature-based narrative as fairies, flowers, and mushrooms dance through the seasons—introducing representational storytelling and charm..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The Sorcerer's Apprentice begins—the first segment with a clear protagonist (Mickey Mouse), conflict, and narrative stakes.
+This reveals the protagonist's commitment to The Sorcerer's Apprentice begins—the first segment with a clear protagonist (Mickey Mouse), conflict, and narrative stakes.
 The film fully commits to storytelling over pure visual abstraction., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The Rite of Spring concludes with the death of the dinosaurs in drought and extinction—a false defeat moment that raises stakes by showing that even the mightiest fall, introducing mortality and darkness into the film's emotional palette., fundamentally raising what's at risk.
+Of particular interest, this crucial beat The Rite of Spring concludes with the death of the dinosaurs in drought and extinction—a false defeat moment that raises stakes by showing that even the mightiest fall, introducing mortality and darkness into the film's emotional palette., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 94 minutes (76% through) represents the emotional nadir.
 Here, Night on Bald Mountain begins: the demon Chernabog raises the dead and summons evil spirits on Walpurgis Night.
-This is the film's darkest moment—pure malevolent power, death, and supernatural horror visualized., indicates the protagonist at their lowest point.
+This is the film's darkest moment—pure malevolent power, death, and supernatural horror visualized., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 81% of the runtime.
 Church bells ring at dawn, forcing Chernabog to retreat and shield himself—the turning point where sacred sound defeats profane power, providing the synthesis that light will always dispel darkness., demonstrating the transformation achieved throughout the journey.